yiochen/Pynote/README.md

     $ pynote -n ./mynotebook This is my first note.
 ### Windows
 Installing on Windows requires a little more work.
 You would need to convert the python code to executable first.
-This is done using a program called [py2exe](py2exe).
+This is done using a program called [py2exe][py2exe].
 We have done the job so you can install and use it even without python installation.
-You can download a zip file from our [releases](windows release), unzip it, and add the path of the unzipped folder to system/user path.
+You can download a zip file from our [releases][windows release], unzip it, and add the path of the unzipped folder to system/user path.
  If you want to generate the executable on you own.
-You can head over to [py2exe.org](py2exe), install it and run
+You can head over to [py2exe.org][py2exe], install it and run

     python setup.py py2exe